morgan5556/AdventOfCode2021/README.md

 Challenge 1: 1/1 Star

-> I did his challenge by looping through each instruction in the text file and splitting it into a direction and a value.
+> I did this challenge by looping through each instruction in the text file and splitting it into a direction and a value.
 From this, I use an if statement to determine what direction the instruction is.
 The calculations are done based on the if statement.

 Challenge 2: 1/1 Star

 > This challenge was done in a similar way to Challenge 1, with the only difference being the change in the calculations made in the if statement.

+## Day Three
+My solutions and the puzzle input for Day Three can be found in the `day_3` folder.

+Challenge 1: 1/1 Star

+> I did this challenge by first creating a loop from 0 to 11 to loop over each bit in the binary string.
+I then looped through each line inside this loop and counted the occurences of 1s and 0s.
+I then used an if statement to determine how the gamma and epsilon rates should be changed.

+Challenge 2: 0/1 Star

+> Unfortunatley, I was unable to complete this challenge on December 3rd.
+My solution can be found in the repository, however, I did not get the correct answer.
+When testing, it occured that not all the binary strings in the list were deleted if it didn't follow the requirements.